Our Council helps determine policy by tackling the issues you face day-to-day

 What is my Council constituency?

 Regionally-elected Councillors are chosen to represent members across 12 UK constituencies: Scotland, Wales and Northern Ireland and nine constituencies across England.
 The border of each constituency is defined by postcode area.

 Your regional Councillor elected to represent you (and therefore your voting constituency) is determined by the address you have chosen to receive your AOP communications.
 You can review this address within the My details section of your My AOP profile.
 Click 'Edit details' to find your addresses under 'Communication preferences'.

 Find out more about the Council's structure, powers and the election process in our Council Byelaws.

 Becoming a councillor

 Elections of new Council members, take place two years out of three, during the spring.
-Forthcoming elections will be held in 2021, 2022, 2224 and so on.
-Find out more about the Council elections.
+Forthcoming elections will be held in 2024, 2027 and so on.

 Members can apply for designated positions representing particular membership groups when there are vacancies.
+We advertise these vacancies through emails and social media.
 The appointments are decided by our Appointments Committee.

 If you're interested in becoming a Councillor, read the Councillor job description.